Zhejiang Province

 Geography and Key Cities

-Zhejiang stretches from the coastal plains of the East China Sea to the mountainous interior, including the Tianmu Mountains and Mount Mogan.
-Numerous rivers, lakes, and canals crisscross the province, including the Qiantang River, famous for its tidal bore.
-The climate is humid subtropical, with hot, humid summers and mild, damp winters influenced by monsoons.
+Zhejiang Province stretches from the coastal plains along the East China Sea to the mountainous interior, including the Tianmu Mountains and Mount Mogan.
+The province is interlaced with rivers, lakes, and canals, most notably the Qiantang River, famous for its dramatic tidal bore.
+The climate is humid subtropical, with hot, humid summers and mild, damp winters, shaped by seasonal monsoons.

 Zhejiang has a long and varied history.
 The region was inhabited by various kingdoms during the Spring and Autumn and Warring States periods, and later became integrated into Chinese dynasties such as the Tang and Song, serving as a hub for maritime trade and cultural exchange.